 2. Play stretches our children’s attention span.

-Playing outdoors just 30 minutes a day increases child’s ability to focus and pay attention.
+Playing outdoors just 30 minutes a day increases a child’s ability to focus and pay attention.

 4. Play boosts self-confidence and self-regulation.